 - The longer I ignored the needs of my body/illnesses, the sicker I became and more damage was done to my body

 - Refusing to accept the need to use a mobility aid created more opportunities to fall, which I did often.
-Each fall resulted in either a broken bone or blood clot.
+Each fall resulted in either a broken bone or a blood clot.

 - I was killing myself